springernature/frontend-playbook/technologies/javascript.md

 This document outlines the way we write JavaScript.
 It's a living styleguide – it will grow as our practices do.

-Projects should use a JavaScript linter such as [xo] to enforce these rules.

 - [General Principles](#general-principles)
   - [Write code for humans](#code-for-humans)
   - [Optimise for reading](#optimise-for-reading)